Zomis/Duga/README.md

  - env.chatMinimumDelay = 500 (the minimum delay in milliseconds between messages)
  - env.deployGreetingEnabled = true (whether the bot will say something in the room when deployed)
  - env.deployGreetingText = Hello world!
+ - env.undeployGoodbyeEnabled = true (whether the bot will say something in the room when undeployed)
+ - env.undeployGoodbyeText = Bye world!
 3. Add a post web hook to your Github project, and point the Payload URL to http://yourdomain.com/GithubHookSEChatService/hooks/github/payload

 Bot account setup